captn3m0/youtube-cue/README.md

       where $VIDEOTITLE is the title of the YouTube video.

+    --timestamps-only Do not try to parse the timestamps as track durations --timestamps-are-durations Parse timestamps as durations

+    The above 2 are only needed to force behaviour in very specific edge cases, they should not be required for most files.

     Examples
       $ youtube-cue --audio-file audio.m4a "https://www.youtube.com/watch?v=THzUassmQwE"
         "T A Y L O R  S W I F T – Folklore [Full album].cue" saved